davad/montferret.github.io/content/blog/ferret-v0.10.0.md

 Enjoy!

 ## Loading HTML into memory
-Another popular feature request - possibility to load a prefetched HTML document into Ferret.
+Another popular feature request - the possibility to load a prefetched HTML document into Ferret.
 With this release, you can finally do it with ``HTML_PARSE`` function.

 {{< code fql >}}